Fiction > Contemporary > Other by A to Z > M - R

 “Little do they know I’m a fucking mental case.”

-Exquisitely beautiful, with the softest of pencil lines and crisply lit, delicately coloured washes, this is the finest graphic novel I have read all year, and one of the best I have read in my life.
+Exquisitely beautiful with the softest of pencil lines and crisply lit, coloured washes, THE NAO OF BROWN is my immediate go-to graphic novel for anyone who’s never read comics.
 Full of humanity, it is tender and compassionate and very, very funny in places.
 In others, it is startlingly dark.

-“I didn’t think I’d been rude or anything so I was quite surprised by the speedy and hostile response I got.”
+“I didn’t think I’d been rude... so I was quite surprised by the speedy and hostile response I got.”

 “Hostile?”

-“Well, I’ve not seen anything quite like that before…” he confesses, peering down the back of her washing machine.
-“Looks like someone hacked away at it with a carving knife.”
+“Well, I’ve not seen anything quite like that before…” says Gregory, peering down the back of Nao’s washing machine. “... looks like someone hacked away at it with a carving knife.”

 “… 9 out of 10… again.”

-But it isn’t funny at all.
-Nao, you see, suffers from a specific Obsessive Compulsive Disorder which is a very far cry from repeatedly washing your hands or touching each lamp post you pass.
-Beneath her seemingly limitless calm lurks a volcanic rage that can be triggered even during a relaxed Buddhist meditation class.
-And by ‘volcanic’ I mean bursts of murderous fury: violent flash-fantasies she can feel boiling up inside her, barely contained by the mantras she’s taught herself, like focussing on her mother’s unconditional love.
-She doesn’t trust herself around knives, scissors and especially small children, but even those she adores are at risk and gradually you begin to understand the full extent of her trauma, the fixations which consume her once a stray thought takes hold and send her into a spiral of self-recrimination and self-loathing that can paralyse her for hours.
+Nao, you see, suffers from a specific Obsessive Compulsive Disorder which is a very far cry from touching each lamp post you pass.
+Beneath her seemingly limitless calm lurks a volcanic rage that can be triggered even during a Buddhist meditation class.
+They’re bursts of murderous fury: violent flash-fantasies she feels boiling up inside her, barely contained by the mantras she’s taught herself, like her mother’s unconditional love.
+She hasn’t act on them, but she doesn’t trust herself around knives, scissors or small children.
+Those she adores she deems at risk and gradually you begin to understand the full extent of her trauma, the fixations which consume her once a stray thought takes hold and sends her into a spiral of self-recrimination and self-loathing that can paralyse her for hours.

-There’s also so much culture here I hadn’t stumbled upon before, or at least in such depth, and the Buddhism in particular intrigued me.
-Nao visits the West London Buddhist Centre quite regularly, with much affection for Ray in particular who teaches more than just art.
+There’s also so much culture on offer.
+Nao visits the West London Buddhist Centre regularly, with much affection for Ray in particular who teaches more than just art.

 “Enso is just the Japanese word for circle.
 It’s not a calligraphy character, it’s a zen symbol, symbolising enlightenment, the universe… the void… it’s an expression of the ‘moment’.
 So, once it’s done, that’s it, there’s no tidying it up or changing it.”